 - Spy on the victim using spyware or other malicious hacking programs.

-- It has become a common trend to engage in fun activities by way of opinion polls.
-Here the bully creates a poll to get peoples opinion on an aspect of the victim that can embarrass the victim.
-For example, a poll like ‘Does the victim look like a fat pig or a dirty cow?’
+- It is also getting more common to engage in fun activity by way of opinion polls.
+Hear the bully creates a poll to get peoples opinion on an aspect of the victim that can embarrass the victim.
+For example, does the victim look like a fat pig or a dirty cow.

 - They can also do it in a subtle way.
 For example, they can post something indicating or pointing to your teen but not necessarily directly naming your teen.

-So, what I have outlined above is indicative of the methods that people use to cyberbully somebody.
+So, what I have outlined above is indicative methods that people use to cyberbully somebody.

-And if we as parents know what cyberbullying is and how it looks like then we are much educated and equipped to spot when these kinds of bullying happen and thereby be able to protect our teens from cyber bullying..
+And if we as parents know what cyberbullying is and how it looks like then we are much educated and equipped to spot when these bullying happens and thereby be able to protect your teen from cyber bullying..

-Also, it is wise if we share these indicators with our teenagers so that they can also watch out and spot when such things happen to them or anyone they know.
+Also, it is wise if we tell these methods to our teenagers so they can also be in the watch out and spot when such things happen to them.

 How to find out if your teen is a victim or a perpetrator

 Any behavior change needs to be investigated.
 Especially when they are sudden and drastic.
 And you can see shifts in your teens mood.